Latham & Watkins

 Latham & Watkins LLP is an American multinational law firm.
-Founded in 1934 in Los Angeles, California, Latham is the second-largest law firm in the world by revenue.
-As of 2022, Latham is also one of the most profitable law firms in the world, with profits per partner exceeding US$5.7 million.
+Founded in 1934 in Los Angeles, California, it is known for its litigation, corporate and regulatory law practices.

 History

 The firm was founded in January 1934 in Los Angeles, California, by Dana Latham and Paul Watkins.
 Latham's practice focused on state and federal tax law, and he eventually served as Commissioner of the U.S. Internal Revenue Service under President Dwight Eisenhower.
 Watkins's practice focused primarily on labor.
 At first, the firm grew slowly, with only 19 attorneys employed as of 1960.

-Beginning in the 1970s, the firm began growing rapidly, opening new offices in Orange County, Washington D.C., San Diego, Chicago, and New York.
-In the 1990s, the firm opened its first international office in London.
-Since then, it has continued to expand internationally with 18 international offices spanning Europe, Asia-Pacific, and the Middle East.
+In February 1978, the firm expanded into Washington, D.C., by adding Carla Anderson Hills as a named partner.
+Hills had left her role as U.S. Secretary of Housing and Urban Development in the Ford administration the prior year, and she oversaw the firm's expansion into administrative law.
+This branch was initially staffed with a mix of attorneys drawn from the Los Angeles office and new hires from the upper ranks of federal agencies.

 As of 2020, the company is known for lobbying and litigating against actions to mitigate climate change.
 According to the Law Students for Climate Accountability, "Latham & Watkins is the only firm to be in the Top 5 Worst Firms for both transactions and litigation exacerbating climate change."

 Amid the global recession in 2009, the firm laid off 190 lawyers and 250 paralegal and support staff, representing twelve percent of the firm's total associates and ten percent of the support staff.
 At a time when many firms were conducting layoffs, the term "Lathamed" became legal slang for being laid off.

-At one time Latham & Watkins was considered to be the world’s largest law firm by total revenue when, in February of 2018, it surpassed $3billion in annual revenue.
+At one time Latham & Watkins was considered to be the world's largest law firm by total revenue when, in February 2018, it surpassed $3 billion in annual revenue.